curiefense/curiefense-gitbook/installation/deployment-first-steps/istio-via-helm.md

   * Set`curieconf_manifest_url` to the bucket URL.
 * In `deploy/curiefense-helm/curiefense/values.yaml`:
   * Set `curieconf_manifest_url` to the bucket URL.
-  * Set `curiefense_db_hostname` to the hostname \(or FQDN\) of the database server if you choose to supply your own database.
-If you choose to use the instance from our `curiefense` chart, use the default `logdb` value.

 ## Create a Kubernetes Cluster Running Helm